Once you’ve encountered a digital visual design task you shall start with its color.

 You can attract your users with eye-catching colors anytime, although we advise you to know your industry’s colors before you improvise.

 Particular industries have so-called ecosystems of colors in use.
 Colors that mostly pop in the fast-food industry are red and yellow, green is usually associated with nature-friendly brands and sustainability, and blue is mostly used for social networking and technology.
+That’s why it is also important to have the right logo color combination to make sure your brand conveys the right message.
+You could also check psychology color emotion guide.

 Use eye-catching colors with these design principles to boost conversions